-Enjoy the best sightseeing routes in Iceland along with an exhilarating journey inside a magma chamber with this fantastic tour bundle!
+Enjoy the best sightseeing routes in Iceland, along with an exhilarating journey inside a magma chamber with this fantastic tour bundle!
 By booking these three best-selling tours in one go, you'll receive a 10% discount, making this a great value opportunity for those who want to create some fantastic memories in Iceland.

 Finally, you will descend deep into an empty magma chamber of a dormant volcano.
-You'll take a lift into the colourful, enormous magma chamber near the Blue Mountains just outside of Reykjavík.
+You'll take a lift into the colorful, enormous magma chamber near the Blue Mountains just outside of Reykjavík.
 This is the only place in the world where that's possible!

 Make the most of your time here in Iceland and book this fantastic tour combo now.
 Check availability by choosing a date.

 Day 1 - Golden Circle and a Farm Visit